-The Warren Center for Data and Network Sciences is an incubator of forward-thinking research, culturally impactful innovation, and potent interdisciplinary collaboration that challenges how the world views technology.
+The Warren Center for Network & Data Sciences is an incubator of forward-thinking research, culturally impactful innovation, and potent interdisciplinary collaboration that challenges how the world views technology.

 High-caliber faculty members from across the university have a place to centralize, share and develop their wide range of approaches to network science – from economics to sociology to cryptography and more.
 Here, the brightest data-centric minds at Penn spearhead collaborative research projects, generating collective solutions from once disparate schools of thought.